 Alternatively, click read at the bottom of a criterion to see all the comments related to that criterion.
 Click on a comment to see which section of the document the comment pertains to.

 If your reviewer indicated that a comment was a compliment or a suggestion, it will say so below the comment.
-The number next to the two up-arrows indicates how many upvotes the comment received.
-Click on it to upvote the comment.
-You can also respond to a comment by writing a response below it.
+You can also see how many upvotes (thumbs up) the comment received.
+Click on the thumbs up to upvote a comment.
+You can also respond to a comment by writing a thumbs up below it.

 When you are done reading the feedback, click finish later (or done if you've read all the comments) to return to the assignment's home page.
 In step 4 you can write a reflection on the received feedback: what you learned, what you will do differently next time, what you feel you did well, etc.

-If your teacher set a minimum length, you will see how many words are still required below your reflection.
+If your teacher set a minimum length, you will see how many words are still required below your reflection, if not, you will see the word-count.
 Click submit when you are done writing your reflection.
 Note that you can edit your reflection until the deadline passes.